-We have a young Luke Shaw, Chris Smalling and Phil Jones.
+We have Luke Shaw, Chris Smalling and Phil Jones.
 You would like to think over the next 10 years they will be solid regulars for United and England.

 “When you are with England and you work with the likes of Smalling or Jones, you hope that a manager comes in and grabs them, plays them, trusts and puts belief in them.
 So when David came in last season we thought that would be good news because David likes British players.

 “This season Louis van Gaal has come in.
 A great coach and someone who worked all over Europe.
 He’ll get them good on the ball, good defensively, in good positions to receive the ball, opening their body out and passing forward with composure.
 For Luke it’s perfect.
 The manager believes in attacking full-backs and Luke is fantastic going forward.
 Luke is powerful, quick and hugely talent.
 Then you want to get a grip on him and mould him into a world-class player.